zwets/frogs/README.md

 We try multiple assemblies: with trimmed vs raw reads, and with the technical replicates merged vs separate.

+### Polishing

 TODO: map raw (rather than trimmed) reads on assemblies.

+### Mitochondrion

+TODO: check GFA
+TODO: polypolish the mitochondrion as if it were a long read?
+TODO: map raw reads on largest contig

+### Genes / Loci

+TODO: references from the phryno and strongy papers